Global Mourning Room

 Each of us can share whatever is important to you at this moment; an individual loss, a grief about lineage and family, a sadness about collective events.
 We voice whatever wants to be voiced by us, and all feelings are welcome.
 By presencing the voices we let ourselves be guided by tears and silence and any feeling coming up so the unseen river of life is flowing again in its own ways.

-I offer the Mourning Room online on a regular basis, once a month.
+I offer the Mourning Room online on a regular basis.
 Some are without a specific topic, some are dedicated to a theme.